frakkerman/distance_approximation_vrp/README.md

   - **`Utils/`**: Contains utility functions, e.g., data loading and hyperparameter tuning using grid search and Bayesian optimization.
 - **`Simulation/`**: Contains the main code for simulation: both for the stylized experiments and the Amsterdam waste collection case study (see paper).

 Each folder in the root is a seperate project with a seperate `main.py`, such that users can use only the functionality that they want, e.g., only use the ML-models.
 If you want to test the complete pipeline, you will first need to obtain data using the simulation model, next engineer features, and finally train a ML-model.
 Next, you can use this ML model again in the simulation.
-Note that we already provide a dataset for the Amstedam case in the `data` folder.
+Note that we already provide a dataset for the Amstedam case in the `data` folder, which can be used to abstract features from.

 We provide more details and usage instructions for each project in seperate README's in the folders in this project.